 Those who are called will be told in good time, and support will be available to anyone attending at the Inquiry’s request.

-The hearings in September will include opening statements to the Inquiry and impact evidence where the Chair can hear from people directly affected by the issues under investigation.
+The Inquiry held its first public hearings from 9 September 2024, with further public hearings in November 2024.
+Those hearings included opening statements to the Inquiry and impact evidence where the Chair heard from people directly affected by the issues under investigation.

 The Inquiry’s hearings for 2025 and 2026 will be held at Arundel House, near Temple Underground Station in London.